-These lots are reserved for faculty and staff parking between the hours of 7:30 a.m. and 5:30 p.m.
-Vehicles will be towed at the writing of a third ticket.
+These lots are designated for faculty and staff parking between the hours of 8 a.m. and 8 p.m.

-Everyone is expected to comply with Indiana law regarding the safe and lawful operation of a motor vehicle.
+Everyone is expected to comply with Indiana laws regarding the safe and lawful operation of a motor vehicle.
 Speed limits on campus are 20 miles per hour.

 B. Undergraduate and Graduate Student Vehicle Registration Fees

 - Non Resident Student - Academic Year $130.00